 How to Help

-When someone feels supported, it helps reduce the impact of life’s stressors, improves mood, increases likelihood of good self-care, and reduces self-reported symptoms.
+Providing social support to a loved one with chronic illness, it helps reduce the impact of life’s stressors, improves mood, increases likelihood of good self-care, and reduces self-reported symptoms.
 Here are some suggestions for what you can do for your loved one:

 - Listen well: Often people try to find all the right things to say, but before saying anything, be sure you have heard what your partner has expressed.
 This will go a long way to solidifying that understanding he/she needs.